STIXProject/stixproject.github.io/support/index.md

 ---
 layout: flat
-title: STIX Adopters
+title: Support for STIX
-redirect_from: "/adopters"
 ---

-`This list is incomplete and actively maintained.
+`This list is incomplete and actively updated.
 Inclusion does not represent an endorsement`

 Please contact <stix@mitre.org> to request inclusion or modification.